fengbintu/Neural-Networks-on-Silicon/README.md

 - **PermDNN: Efficient Compressed Deep Neural Network Architecture with Permuted Diagonal Matrices.** (City University of New York, University of Minnesota, USC)
 - **GeneSys: Enabling Continuous Learning through Neural Network Evolution in Hardware.** (Georgia Tech)
 - **Processing-in-Memory for Energy-efficient Neural Network Training: A Heterogeneous Approach.** (UCM, UCSD, UCSC)
+  - Schedules computing resources provided by CPU and heterogeneous PIMs (fixed-function logic + programmable ARM cores), to optimized energy efficiency and hardware utilization.
 - **LerGAN: A Zero-free, Low Data Movement and PIM-based GAN Architecture.** (THU, University of Florida)
 - **Multi-dimensional Parallel Training of Winograd Layer through Distributed Near-Data Processing.** (KAIST)
+  - Winograd is applied to training to extend traditional data parallelsim with a new dimension named intra-tile parallelism.
+With intra-tile parallelism, nodes ara dividied into several groups, and weight update communication only occurs independtly in the group.
+The method shows better scalability for training clusters, as the total commnication doesn't scale with the increasing of node count.
 - **SCOPE: A Stochastic Computing Engine for DRAM-based In-situ Accelerator.** (UCSB, Samsung)
 - **Morph: Flexible Acceleration for 3D CNN-based Video Understanding.** (UIUC)
 - Inter-thread Communication in Multithreaded, Reconfigurable Coarse-grain Arrays.
 (Technion)